-Ascertain the right time to go live
+Ascertain the right time to go live –

 ERP readiness assessment protects the organization from implementation delays.
 Implementation delays could transpire for a number of reasons.

-Such reasons may include insufficient employee training, data unpreparedness (existing data not ready in defined format for ERP feed), delay in winding-up existing software and more so.
+Such reasons may include insufficient employee training, data unpreparedness (existing data not ready in defined format for ERP feed), delay in winding up existing software and more so.
 Assessment helps in anticipating these warning signs that could delay the project for undue reasons.

-On the contrary, ERP readiness assessment also helps organization to deliberately procrastinate implementation if the need arises before it is too late to avoid operational risks later on.
+On the contrary, ERP readiness assessment also helps organizations to deliberately procrastinate implementation if the need arises before it is too late to avoid operational risks later on.
 Once the visible hindrances are ironed out, implementation can be carried out smoothly without experiencing cost overruns and loss of purchase orders.

-Do not rush ERP implementation before ERP readiness assessment
+Do not rush ERP implementation before ERP Readiness Assessment:

-In a paper titled, “Enterprise Resource Planning Readiness Assessment”, published in “Arabian Journal of Business and Management Review”, the authors Hadi Bakhsheshi Tanyani and Shahram Gilaninia have emphasized on the importance of ERP readiness assessment.
+In a paper titled, “Enterprise Resource Planning Readiness Assessment”, published in “Arabian Journal of Business and Management Review”, the authors Hadi Bakhsheshi Tanyani and Shahram Gilaninia have emphasized the importance of ERP readiness assessment.

-The feasibility study is important to conduct before implementing ERP in accordance with capabilities and limitations of the organization.
+The feasibility study is important to conduct before implementing ERP in accordance with the capabilities and limitations of the organization.